• Focus

 Guide 1 — featuring an Institutional Self-Assessment for Equity — is a foundational resource to help redesign team members consider their college’s own work to adopt equitable policies, programs, approaches, and processes as part of guided pathways implementation.

-Discussion Guide 1: Institutional Self-Assessment for Equity
+Guide 1: Institutional Self-Assessment for Equity

 Download PDF